-Eligible Pensioners are entitled to receive a discount on their rates from the WA State Government.
+Eligible Pensioners are entitled to receive a discount on their rates.
 The Shire will determine the nature and extent of entitlement from details as at 1 July, in relation to ownership and occupation.
 Also a pro-rata rebate amount will be paid if a person becomes the holder of an eligible card type during the financial year which is effective from the date of registration.
 A deferral arrangement is also possible.

-If the circumstances of a Pensioner, who is already claiming the rebate, have changed during the previous year, they will need to update their details (ie. card number, etc) with the Shire.
+If the circumstances of a Pensioner, who is already claiming the rebate, have changed during the previous year, they will need to update their details (i.e. card number, etc.) with the Shire.